PatrickRWright/share/review.md

 # Communication examples

 ## Good
-“I didn’t see where these variables were initialized” “This specification is missingSection 3.5 from the template”
+“I didn’t see where these variables were initialized”
+“This specification is missingSection 3.5 from the template”

 ## Bad
 “You didn’t initialize thesevariables”
 “You left out section 3.5.”
-“How in the world have you managedto”
+“How in the world have you managed to...”